thjm/Sketches/README.md

 # About

-The Sketches repository contains a collection of my sketches for the Arduino, Teensy and ESP8266 platform.
+The Sketches repository contains a collection of some of my sketches for the Arduino, Teensy and ESP8266 micro controller platforms.

 Each directory contains its corresponding README file which describes the specific requirements etc.